 To use a DELTA key, you need INTKEY pre-installed on your pc.
 Click here to install the latest version of INTKEY and once installed, start the key.

 The National Forestry Herbarium is fully databased, but not all collections have been georeferenced or imaged.
 All new accessions since 2012 have been georeferenced and imaged.
 We are georeferencing and imaging older collections while prioritising online loan requests.

 Use Explore for full text, map and image searching — or quick search by one of the fields below.

 Note: The online database currently works best on pc's without touch screens.

 Private Bag 3020

 Phone: +64 7 343 5609

-The National Forestry Herbarium online database is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Where the National Forestry Herbarium online database contains collection event metadata with no formalised rights, these are currently licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+However, see below.

 How to cite this dataset:

 National Forestry Herbarium, Scion.
-2016.
-NZFRI online database dataset. nzfri.scionresearch.com, accessed on [date].
+2023.
+NZFRI online dataset. nzfri.scionresearch.com, accessed on [date].